How I Built It

-- Dedicated SMTP server configuration for email delivery
+- Configured SMTP for email delivery to my own inbox

 π£ The Phishing Attack Lifecycle